certtools/intelmq/docs/user/configuration-management.rst

 System Configuration (defaults)
 -------------------------------

-All bots inherit this configuration parameters and they can overwrite them using the same parameters in their respective configuration in the ''runtime.conf'' file.
+All bots inherit the default configuration parameters and they can overwrite them using the same parameters in their respective configuration in the ''runtime.conf'' file.

-Example:
+You can set the parameters from `defaults.conf` per bot as well.
+The settings will take effect for running bots after the bot re-reads the configuration (restart or reload).

+Logging
+^^^^^^^

+The logging can be configured with the following parameters:

 * `logging_handler`: Can be one of `"file"` or `"syslog"`.
 * `logging_level`: Defines the system-wide log level that will be use by all bots and the intelmqctl tool.
 Possible values are: `"CRITICAL"`, `"ERROR"`, `"WARNING"`, `"INFO"` and `"DEBUG"`.
 * `logging_path`: If `logging_handler` is `file`.
 Defines the system-wide log-folder that will be use by all bots and the intelmqctl tool.
 Default value: `/opt/intelmq/var/log/`/`/opt/var/log/intelmq/`.
 * `logging_syslog`: If `logging_handler` is `syslog`.
 Either a list with hostname and UDP port of syslog service, e.g. `["localhost", 514]` or a device name/path, e.g. the default `"/var/log"`.

 We recommend `logging_level` `WARNING` for production environments and `INFO` if you want more details.
-In any case, watch your free disk space.
+In any case, watch your free disk space:

-You can set these parameters per bot as well.
-The settings will take effect after the runtime configuration has been (re-)read (which is after loading the defaults configuration.
-See the intelmqctl documentation).
+Log rotation
+""""""""""""

+To rotate the logs, you can use the standard Linux-tool logrotate.
+An example logrotate configuration is given in `contrib/logrotate/` and delivered with all deb/rpm-packages.
+When not using logrotate, IntelMQ can rotate the logs itself, which is not enabled by default!
+You need to set both values.

+* `logging_max_size`: Maximum number of bytes to be stored in one logfile before the file is rotated (default: 0, equivalent to unset).
+* `logging_max_copies`: Maximum number of logfiles to keep (default: unset).
+Compression is not supported.

+Some information can as well be found in Python's documentation on the used `RotatingFileHandler <https://docs.python.org/3/library/logging.handlers.html#logging.handlers.RotatingFileHandler>`_.

 Error Handling
 ^^^^^^^^^^^^^^